6 Italian Christmas Traditions

 5. Sweetbreads

-Italy makes some delicious desserts; they do!
-Sweetbreads like Panettone and Pandoro are classic Italian Christmas treats you shouldn’t miss if you are in Italy at this time of the year.
+Italy is known for its delicious desserts, especially during Christmas.
+Sweetbreads like Panettone and Pandoro are classic Italian treats you must try if you’re in Italy at this time of year.

-You should make it your business to seek them out!
-Nut-based Torrone is another must-taste of the season.
-Grab a cup of coffee and a slice of cake and just enjoy the winter!
+Make sure to seek them out!
+Nut-based Torrone is another seasonal delight you shouldn’t miss.
+So, grab a cup of coffee and a slice of cake, and savour the winter!

 6. The World’s Biggest Christmas Tree

-Did you know that the world’s giant Christmas tree can be found in the town of Gubbio on the St. Francis Way?
-Well, believe it!
-It was back in 1981 when the vast Christmas tree was first installed on Mount Ingino overlooking the city of Gubbio.
+Did you know that the world’s most giant Christmas tree is in Gubbio on the St. Francis Way?
+It’s true!
+This massive Christmas tree was first set up in 1981 on Mount Ingino, overlooking the city of Gubbio.

-The tree was initially created to honour Saint Ubaldo, patron saint of the city.
-Gubbio’s Christmas tree is over 650-meters high and has over 300 lights.
-In 1991, the Gubbio Christmas tree entered the Guinness Book of World Records as the world’s giant Christmas tree.
+The tree was initially created to honour Saint Ubaldo, the city’s patron saint.
+Gubbio’s Christmas tree stands over 650 metres high and has more than 300 lights.
+1991 it entered the Guinness Book of World Records as the world’s largest Christmas tree.

-In Italian, Gubbio’s Christmas tree, also called ‘L’Albero di Natale più grande del mondo’, is switched on on December 7th each year and stays lighting until January 6th.
+In Italian, it is known as ‘L’Albero di Natale più grande del mondo.’
+The tree is lit on December 7th each year and remains illuminated until January 6th.

-We hope you’ve enjoyed reading about some of our favourite Italian Christmas traditions, and we’d like to wish you a Buon Natale!
+We hope you’ve enjoyed discovering some of our favourite Italian Christmas traditions.
+Wishing you a Buon Natale!
 How do you celebrate Christmas?
-Let us know about some of your favourite Christmas traditions!
+Please share some of your cherished Christmas traditions with us!

 If you’ve left your Christmas shopping a bit too late this year, don’t forget that you can give the gift of the Camino with one of our Camino Christmas Vouchers.
-If you’ve any questions or want to book your own Camino de Santiago adventure, please don’t hesitate to contact us.
+If you’ve any questions about our Camino de Santiago routes or want to book your Camino de Santiago adventure, please don’t hesitate to contact us.

 Merry Christmas and a Happy New Year!